 If you cannot finish the ride for any reason you need to inform the nearest marshal or roving support vehicle.
 If you are unable to find either of these, ring the relevant emergency contact number you will be given in your briefing notes

 Hopefully not!
 The route will be heavily marked with orange arrows (which you will learn to love).
-If for any reason you haven’t seen an orange arrow for over a kilometre and there are no riders around you, there is a chance you have gone off course.
+If for any reason you haven’t seen an orange arrow for over a kilometer and there are no riders around you, there is a chance you have gone off course.
 If this is the case, either backtrack until you find the route or call the relevant emergency contact number you will be given in your briefing notes

 You are expected to carry basic tools, a couple of spare tubes, waterproof jacket, sun cream (in case of sun) and sufficient amounts of nutrition to last the distance you are riding.
 Please refer to Torq fitness for guidance on nutrition by clicking here